A New Boathouse Garage Fit With a Schweiss Hydraulic Door Creates Envy on Beautiful Lake Vermilion

 His new floating boat garage has a remote-controlled Schweiss “Red Power” Hydraulic door that opens up to the lake.
 However, the main showcase piece is Ryan’s 1955 Chris Craft Continental boat that cruises in and out of the boathouse through the Schweiss door.

 During the 1940s, the National Geographic Society named Lake Vermilion as one of the top 10 most scenic lakes in the United States, it has maintained that beauty to this day.

 - 365 islands

 Ryan estimates the original boathouse on his lakeside lot was about 75 years old, with vinyl siding added to it in 1990.
 Harsh northern weather like ice, snow and strong winds were the cause of its eventual downfall.
 It was time for a new structure before the entire boathouse collapsed.
 When Ryan decided to rebuild the boathouse, he went for all things classy — including the hydraulic door!

 Building on water presents a more obvious challenge than simply building on dry, safe land.
-Missing his chance to use ice to his advantage, Ryan had to use a barge in the spring to ease the Schweiss Hydraulic door to the front of the boat house.
+Missing his chance to use ice to his advantage, Ryan had to use a barge in the spring to ease the Schweiss hydraulic door to the front of the boat house garage.
 The door then had to be built on before it was hung, making the process even more tedious.

 Jeff Ryan explains the process further: